 - 9. Can post-conviction relief stop deportation?

-Note that post-conviction proceedings are different from an appeal of a criminal conviction in Colorado.
-With appeals, you ask a higher court – the appellate court – to review the case.
-Whereas with a 35(c) motion, you seek review from the same district court that handled the criminal case.2
+With appeals in Colorado, you ask a higher court – the appellate court – to review your case.
+Whereas with a 35(c) motion, you seek review from the same district court that handled the criminal case.1

 2. What are the grounds?